 So you don't get distracted and waste time in front of your screen, you need to know precisely what you're looking for.

-Don’t hesitate to consult several sites to cross-check information, to consult forums (maybe some other guitarists are facing the same struggles that you are?).
+Don't hesitate to consult several sites to cross-check information.
+And guitar forums are pretty good too online: maybe some other guitarists are facing the same struggles that you are?.